-(e) if the applicant is a foreign entity—have a local agent that has addresses for service.
+(e) if the applicant is a foreign entity—have a local agent that has addresses for service; and

+(f) take all reasonable steps to ensure that it is licensed or otherwise authorised to use any CDR logo as required by the standards.

 Note 1: See Schedules to these rules for how this provision might operate differently for different designated sectors.

 Note 2: For the banking sector, see clause 7.4 of Schedule 3.